Privacy privacy://junk-mailer-policy

 • Attempts to submit runs for third parties without authorization.

-• Botting, headless use, scripted use, or attempts to bypass gates or limits.
+• Botting, headless use, scripted use, fake traffic, ad manipulation, survey manipulation, or attempts to bypass gates or limits.

-• Manipulation of receipt states, local balances, sponsor completions, or device continuity.
+• Manipulation of receipt states, local balances, sponsor completions, credit balances, payment state, or device continuity.

-• Use of the service in ways that could violate publisher restrictions, anti-spam laws, anti-harassment laws, or computer misuse laws.
+• Use of the service in ways that could violate publisher restrictions, anti-spam laws, anti-harassment laws, computer misuse laws, ad partner rules, survey partner rules, or payment provider rules.

-Junk Mailer does not own or control the newsletters or mailing lists operated by third-party publishers.
+Junk Mailer does not own or control the newsletters, mailing lists, sending systems, confirmation systems, or unsubscribe systems operated by third-party publishers.
 Publishers may independently decide whether to:

 • accept or reject a subscription-related request,